The War We’re In. Part Two.

-Both men have ties to the Internet Research Agency – a social media content factory in St. Petersburg quixotically helmed by Putin’s former chef, Yevgeny Prigozhin – a man who looks like he’d be more at home in a butchery than slicing cabbages or narratives.
+Both men have ties to the Internet Research Agency – a social media content factory in St. Petersburg quixotically helmed by Putin’s former chef, Yevgeny Prigozhin, which carried out disinformation assaults on the Us in late 2016.

-Prigozhin, who the FBI would like to question, is regularly on Klyushin’s Instagram feed, as is Emin Agalarov.
-That’s how the 50 year old bot-maker met Trump at the 2013 Miss Universe contest in Moscow.
+Another close connection to Vladimir Putin is another oligarch who shares the lasts name of Prigozhin.
+Iossif Prigozhin is a well-known Russian music producer.
+He is regularly on Klyushin’s Instagram feed, as is Emin Agalarov.
+That’s how the 50-year-old bot-maker met Trump at the 2013 Miss Universe contest in Moscow.
 Agalarov introduced them, and reporters spotted them regularly that week.